cmu-sei/vessel/README.md

 ## Development

 Follow the instructions at [Local Environment Setup](#local-environment-setup) first to set up your local environment.

+To install the dev dependencies, run:
+* `poetry install --with qa`

 To lint the code, and check for format and type issues, execute:
 * `make check`